avesia/pathline/README.md

-# pathline - A 2D and 3D graphics library for arts.
+# pathline - A 2D graphics library.